Cactoidal/Time-Crystal/godot/README.md

 ![friends](https://github.com/Cactoidal/Time-Crystal/assets/115384394/b043046a-9a61-4220-8edc-a36a4526bc45)

 "Monster" isn't a very polite way to refer to the combatants of our game.
 Let's change it to "battler".
-I'd like to give credit to the artists out in the ether who designed AVAX-chan and LINK-chan, since I didn't come up with either one.
+I'd like to give credit to the unknown artists out in the ether who designed AVAX-chan and LINK-chan, since I didn't come up with either one.

 If I have time, I'd like to try modeling low poly versions in Blender.
 For now, there's a rendering from Stable Diffusion.